Elan Water Jigs & Birds

-While on a residency at the Elan Valley Wales I created a series of responses to the landscape; a guided walk describing birds by experience and not knowledge as they would have been in the past before collective naming EG:” there is the one that sound like a rusty gate”; short films insects negotiating the text on the page of a Science Fiction novel where the text becomes a maze AND writing a collection of fiddle jigs based on field recordings of water as it flowed from hilltop to river.
-In particular at a point in a brook where the water was forced through three large stones left in the water flow.
-The sound of the water on the stone has a percussive sound with each stone making a slightly different note.
+While on a residency at the Elan Valley Wales I created a series of responses to the landscape; a guided walk describing birds by experience and not knowledge as they would have been in the past before collective naming EG:” there is the one that sounds like a rusty gate”; short films insects negotiating the text on the page of a Science Fiction novel where the text becomes a maze of contrasts AND writing a collection of fiddle jigs based on field recordings of water as it flowed from hilltop to river.
+In particular at a single point in a brook where the water was forced through three large stones left in the water flow.
+The sound of the water on the stone had a percussive sound with each stone making a slightly different ‘note’.
 On close listening, tiny melodies could be heard, these form the basis for the Water Jigs.
 Intended for performing in pubs local to the Elan Valley, they can be played individually or played across each other in the round, with players beginning at their chosen point.
 This is to represent the chaos on the movement of the water’s flow.
 I was reading Brazzaville Beach by William Boyd at the time and one character, a mathematician in chaos theory was attempting to create an equation for water flow.
-Being a stranger in the landscape I took this as a metaphor for my own time on the residency.
+Being a stranger in the landscape, I took this as a metaphor for my own time on the residency.

 Richard Higlett 12/06/17